 - Very powerful motor for a mini gun

-- User-friendly design that gives you complete control over your massage
+- User-friendly, simple design that’s easy to hold and gives you complete control over your massage

 - 12 millimeters of depth for soothing, intense percussion therapy

 - More expensive than other mini massage guns